evpobr/libsndwave/README.md

    Studio 2015)
 2. CMake 3.1.3 or newer

-There are some recommended packages to enable all features of libsndfile:
+There are some recommended packages to enable all features of libsndwave:

 1. Ogg, Vorbis and FLAC libraries and headers to enable these formats support
-2. ALSA development package under Linux to build sndfile-play utility
+2. ALSA development package under Linux to build sndwave-play utility
-3. Sndio development package under BSD to build sndfile-play utility
+3. Sndio development package under BSD to build sndwave-play utility

 ### Building from command line